duncte123/weeb.java/README.md

 A java wrapper for [weeb.sh](https://weeb.sh/)

 ## TODO:
-- switch from org.json to jackson\
+- switch from org.json to jackson
-- write write documentation and better examples
+- write documentation and better examples

 ## Instalation & documentation
 You can install the wrapper with the following dependency managers.